Cost Basis Reporting Information on Form 1099-B

-Chase provides you with tax forms, statements and important information to help you prepare for tax season.
-The information below lets you know when you can expect to receive required tax forms for your investment, deposit and mortgage accounts, as well as other important information you may need to prepare your 2017 tax returns.
+We provide you with tax documents, statements and important information to help you prepare for tax season.
+The information below lets you know when you can expect to receive required tax forms for your J.P.
+Morgan Wealth Management investment accounts and Chase deposit and mortgage accounts, as well as other important information you may need to prepare your tax returns.

-Some tax forms are available on the "Tax Documents" page.
+Some tax documents are available on the "Tax Documents" page.
 Sign in to access your forms.

 SECURITY TYPE (Specified Securities)

 |Equities||Acquired on or after January 1, 2011||Acquired prior to January 1, 2011|

 |Mutual Fund, Dividend Reinvestment Plan Shares||Acquired on or after January 1, 2012||Acquired prior to January 1, 2012|

 |Basic Debt Instruments (certain fixed rate/ fixed term bonds), Certain Options, 1256 Contracts||Acquired on or after January 1, 2014||Acquired prior to January 1, 2014|